 Bringing Biomarkers, Supplements & History Together

-- Analytics & Insights: Automate deltas, trend arrows, and “warning levels.”
+- Analytics & Insights: Automate deltas, trend arrows, and warning levels.
 A sentence like “Ferritin +12% in 6 weeks” motivates more than raw data.

 Harmonizing Data Streams

 - Classify Sources: Lab import, wearables, manual entry.
 Each channel gets validation rules.
+Apply wearable data quality filters before device data enters your dashboard.

 Example Data Model